 The Barramundi is an iconic sport fish in Australia and is one of the main targets at Dhipirri.
+They are found in our surrounding river systems and along the coastline, and our clients love chasing this species no matter how many times they’ve been to Dhipirri.

-Found in our river systems and along the coastline, clients love chasing this species.
 Sight fishing Barra is considered by some to be the most enjoyable fishing there is… and when a sizeable Barra decides to chase your perfectly cast lure – there are few more thrilling feelings in angling!

 From the aerial shows, to the power struggles in the snags, this fish will test all anglers and when a big one gets away… anglers have been known to be inconsolable.